kergoth/OE-Signatures/README.rst

       associated with the current metadata, but the old still associated with the old

-- Cleanup

-  - In pysh, add Case support to format_commands.

 - Performance

   - Check the memory impact of potentially using Value objects rather than